Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Connectivity-Resources.md

 ## Overview

-From release `v0.4.0` onwards, the module includes new functionality to enable deployment of [Network topology and connectivity][ESLZ-Connectivity] resources into the current Subscription context.
+The module enables deployment of [Network topology and connectivity][ESLZ-Connectivity] resources into the Subscription context set by the `azurerm.connectivity` provider alias.
-This is currently limited to the Hub & Spoke network topology, but the addition of Virtual WAN capabilities is on our roadmap (date TBC).

 ![Enterprise-scale Connectivity Landing Zone Architecture][TFAES-Connectivity]

+The module supports creating multiple hubs (one per specified location) in both a `Hub and Spoke` or `Virtual WAN` configuration.
+There are also additional supporting resources deployed for DDoS Protection and DNS zones.
+You can also create a combination of both topologies.

+Each hub can be individually configured as needed.

 > **NOTE:** The module currently only configures the networking hub, and dependent resources for the `Connectivity` Subscription.
 > To ensure we achieve the right balance of managing resources via Terraform vs. Azure Policy, we are still working on how best to handle the creation of spoke Virtual Networks and Virtual Network Peering.